rdimaanojr/Hakbay/README.md

 ```

 ## logger
-For easy debugging, use the logging system in `utils/logger.dart`.
+For easy debugging, use the logging system in `utils/logger.dart` instead of printing.

 Import the logger in your dart file.
 ```dart